darkweak/souin/README.md

     headers: # Add headers to the key
       - Authorization # Add the header value in the key
       - Content-Type # Add the header value in the key
+    hide: true # Prevent the key from being exposed in the `Cache-Status` HTTP response header
   etcd: # If distributed is set to true, you'll have to define either the etcd or olric section
     configuration: # Configure directly the Etcd client
       endpoints: # Define multiple endpoints